 The next time you are in the mood to bake a classic, take a chance on my easy banana bread recipe!
-With the option of adding in walnuts and chocolate chips, this classic banana bread loaf is incredibly soft and utterly delicious.
+This classic banana bread loaf is incredibly soft and utterly delicious.

 I know I share a lot of my family’s recipes on this blog but this easy banana bread recipe really brings me back.

 I remember being young and standing on the kitchen stool beside my mom in the kitchen.
 She’d let me help her mash all of the ripe bananas she needed to make her classic banana bread while she put the rest of the ingredients together.

 It’s truly one of my fondest memories!

 It makes me so happy to share this family recipe with all of you.
 It really is easy to make, and you might even have a majority of the ingredients right in your pantry!

 Ingredients Needed To Make Easy Banana Bread Recipe

 To make this banana bread at home, these are the ingredients you will need: